 To ensure high standards of teaching and learning in art, we implement a curriculum that is progressive throughout the whole school.
-Our weekly art lessons are closely linked to our termly topics (where possible) and focus on the knowledge and skills stated in the National Curriculum.
+Our art lessons are closely linked to our termly topics (where possible) and focus on the knowledge and skills stated in the National Curriculum.
 The National Curriculum states that:

 Pupils should be taught to develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.

 Pupils (in Key Stage 2) should be taught:

 - to create sketch books to record their observations and use them to review and revisit ideas

 - to improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay]

 - about great artists, architects and designers in history.

 The emphasis on knowledge ensures that children understand the context of the artwork, as well as the artists that they are learning about and being inspired by.
 This enables links to other curriculum areas, including humanities, with children developing a considerable knowledge of individual artists, architects and designers, as well as famous art movements.
 Additionally, a focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in multi-media techniques including painting; drawing; printing; sculpting and pattern making.